SumeyaMuhammed/Nest-and-Rest-Brokerage/README.md

 # Nest and Ride Brokerage

 ## Description
-Nest and Ride Brokerage is a web application designed to facilitate the buying, selling, and renting of properties.
+Nest and Ride Brokerage is a web application designed to facilitate the buying of properties.
 The application provides a user-friendly interface for both brokers and clients, allowing them to manage listings, view property details, and connect with each other seamlessly.

 ## Features
 - User authentication and authorization